Experience-Monks/jam3-testing-tools/README.md

 Many modules are generic and not tied specifically to NodeJS or the browser.
 For example, a `rgb-to-hsl` color conversion module does not need to rely on the DOM or on any OS-level features.
 For these modules we can use [tape](https://www.npmjs.com/package/tape), which works in Node and the browser.

 First, stub out a `test.js` file.
 If you plan to have many tests and assets, you might want to put this in a `tests` folder.
-If you've used [module-generator](https://github.com/Jam3/Jam3Lessons/wiki/Making-Modules) then this should be stubbed out for you.
+Some tools like [module-generator](https://www.npmjs.com/package/module-generator) might already stub this out for you.

 ```js
 var rgb2hsl = require('./')